MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

 #### Built-in and custom tabs

 Owners and team members can add tabs to a channel, private chat, and group chat to help integrate their cloud services.
-Add tabs to help users access and manage the data they need or interact with the most.
-In channels, the Conversations and Files tabs are automatically created by default.
-In every private chat, the Conversations, Files, Organization, and Activity tabs are automatically created by default.
+Add tabs to help users access and manage the data they need or use the most.
+In channels, the Conversations and Files tabs are created by default.
+In every private chat, the Conversations, Files, Organization, and Activity tabs are created by default.
 In addition to these built-in tabs, you can design and add custom tabs.
 To learn about turning Teams apps on or off for your organization, read [Admin settings for apps in Teams](admin-settings.md).

 | Ask yourself | Action |
 |--------------|--------|